kenny-tech/react-testing/README.md

-# store
+# react-hooks
-A store app with react and context api
+A react app with react hooks
-# react-testing
+# react-hooks